evkx/evkx.github.io/content/models/renault/megane/Megane_E-Tech_Techno/_index.md

 ## Performance

 The Renault Megane E-Tech Techno has a maximum power of 160KW (218hp).
 The total torque is 300nm.
-The 0-100km/h sprint (0-62mph) takes 8,4 seconds.
+It performs the 0-100km/h sprint (0-62mph) in 8,4 seconds.
 The top speed is 170 km/h.

 ## Battery, range, and charging